-Customers would only be allowed in the reception room and retail sales area.
-All other areas of the premises would be limited access areas and accessible only to employees with the proper security credentials.
-Customer access to the proposed establishment includes entering the licensed premise through the front entrance doors that connect directly to the reception room.
-A greeter employee would than verify the customer's identity and age before allowing the customer to enter the retail sales area.
-After a customer's identity and age is checked, and they complete their transaction, they must leave the premise.
-As further conditioned, a security guard would monitor the area at all times to ensure that customers are following regulations.
+All entrance/exit doors face the parking lot.
+Customers would only be allowed in the lobby, customer restroom, and sales areas.
+All other areas of the premises would be limited access areas and accessible only to employees with security credentials and escorted vendors.
+Customer access to the proposed establishment would include entering the licensed premise from a door adjacent to the parking lot.
+Staff would verify the customer's identity and age before allowing the customer to enter the non-cannabis sales area.
+When staff determines there is adequate space and service for another customer, they would allow them into the cannabis and cannabis product sales area.
+The two sales floors would be divided by a pony wall and tempered glass.
+After completing a transaction, customers must leave the property.
+As conditioned, a security guard would monitor the property at all times to ensure that customers are following regulations.

-Employees would enter through an access-controlled "employee-only" entrance in the front of the building.
-When loading and unloading delivery vehicles and vendor vehicles, employees would enter through the access-controlled entrance in the front or an access-controlled door located at the rear of the building.
-Vendors would only enter through either access-controlled doors while accompanied by an employee.
-The distance from the controlled access doors and the delivery vehicle loading areas ranges from 45 to 100 feet.
-The access doors, path of travel and delivery vehicle loading areas would be under camera surveillance and deliver loading/unloading will be monitored at all times by the onsite security guard.
+Employees would enter through an access-controlled "employee-only" entrance in the rear of the building.
+Vendors would only enter through the access-controlled employee door while accompanied by an employee of the subject retail business.
+The applicant plans to utilize their Costa Mesa manufacturing and distribution businesses as vendors.

+The distance from the controlled access doors to the vehicle loading area (parking space #2) is approximately 20 feet.
+The access doors, path of travel and vehicle loading areas would be under camera surveillance.

-Storefront/Delivery Operations
+Storefront Operations

-The proposed business is required to comply with the following operational conditions/requirements:
+The proposed business is required to comply with the proposed retail storefront operational conditions/requirements: